 To my amazement I got busier than ever and realized I had to learn new methods for caring for animals if chemicals were out.
 Where was I going to find this training?
 The answer came quickly.
 I met a fellow veterinarian, Dr. Carvel Tiegert, at a conference where he asked me a simple question, ‘Do you think vitamins are important in treating animals?’
 I answered ‘yes’ and he put me on a quest to learn as much as I can about alternative medicine.

 I have been certified by the Homeopathic Veterinary Academy as a Homeopathic Veterinarian and as a Veterinary Acupuncturist by the International Veterinary Acupuncture Society.
-I mainly use Aromatherapy, Classical Homeopathy, Bach Flowers, massage, acupuncture, Reiki, Esterfied Fatty Acid Complex, Gemmotherapy, Positive visualization, Glandular therapy, and nutrition to care for my patients.
+I mainly use Aromatherapy, Classical Homeopathy, Bach Flowers, massage, acupuncture, Reiki, Esterfied Fatty Acid Complex, Gemmotherapy, Positive visualization, Glandular therapy, I became an Usui Reiki Master and nutrition to care for my patients.
 I have found that 99% of time I am able to help animals with their medical needs without using drugs, chemicals, vaccines, or surgery.
 The use of drugs and surgery have a place in veterinary medicine but their need is much less than we are led to believe.
 The Greek definition of physician is teacher and that is what I do my very best to do when caring for my animal friends.

 Any time someone tells me that that these alternatives will not work on animals, I respond with one of my favorite quotes that I found in a box of ginger snaps long ago.“The person who says it cannot be done should not interrupt the person doing